UU-Human-Evolution/1MB438/Lab_5.md

 - Do you think your choice of species (including the outgroup) was appropriate to answer the question?
 If you were to redo the analysis, would you change something?

-**Upload your slides to Studium before 10 am on the day before the presentation so we can download them to the computer that will be used for the presentations.**
+**Upload your slides to Studium the day before the presentation so we can download them to the computer that will be used for the presentations.**

 ---